 If the test shows that you have the genetic variant for keratoconus, it does not mean that you will definitely develop the disease.
 In fact, most people with the variant never develop any symptoms.

-However, it’s important to be aware of the potential risk so that you and your eye doctor can take proactive steps to protect your eye health with frequent eye exams to detect the first signs of keratoconus.
+However, it’s important to be aware of the potential risk so that you and your optometrist can take proactive steps to protect your eye health with frequent eye tests to detect the first signs of keratoconus.

 What Are the Risks of Genetic Testing?